 Bulgarian Split Squat with Smith machine is easier than other variations and it checks the strength of your lower body.

-Bulgarian Split Squat with Resistance Band
+V. Bulgarian Split Squat with Resistance Band

-Make the same position of the original Bulgarian split squat by placing one handle of resistance band underneath your front foot and one on hand by the bent elbow and hold the handle up at your shoulder- level.
+Make the same position of the original Bulgarian split squat by placing one handle of resistance band underneath your front foot and one on hand by the bent elbow and holding the handle up at your shoulder- level.
 Squat down in a controlled way with the band handles.

 Bulgarian Split Squat Vs Single Leg-Squat

-Both Bulgarian splits squat and single-leg squat is the best and effective exercise that targets your legs and core muscles.
+Both Bulgarian splits squat and single-leg squat is the best and most effective exercise that targets your legs and core muscles.

 In a single-leg squat, you are targeting both legs that come out in front of you.
-In a Bulgarian split squat, you are focusing on one leg by putting another on bench.
+In a Bulgarian split squat, you are focusing on one leg by putting another on the bench.

 A Bulgarian split squat also allows you to reach greater depth than a single-leg squat, requiring flexibility in your hips.